Volunteer in Uganda community

 - Join the volunteer community on Facebook to see recent pictures from projects and other interesting stories and updates

-- May: contact your travel nurse or travel clinic to make appointments for jabs and boosters (for more information on what is typically recommended please refer to the NHS website fitfortravel).
-Malaria tablets are essential and need to be started before travel.
+- 3 to 4 weeks before travel: visit your travel nurse or travel clinic to make appointments for jabs and boosters (for more information on what is typically recommended please refer to the NHS website fitfortravel).
+Malaria tablets are essential for Uganda and need to be started before travel.

-- May : send us a copy of your CRB, or if you do not have a recent CRB, please apply for a Police Check – more information on how to do this can be found in your general guide.
+- Before travel at any time : send us a copy of your CRB, or if you do not have a recent CRB, please apply for a Subject Data Access request – more information on how to do this can be found in the email sent after booking

 - June : Arrange suitable travel insurance – further advice is provided in your emailed welcome pack

 - No visa is required before travel for Uganda for UK passport holders.
-This is obtained on arrival - take a clean $50 US Dollar note with you for your tourist visa or the equivalent in Pounds (£30) or Euros (40), again in clean notes.
+This is obtained on arrival.
 If you require a visa before travel - contact us if you require letters of introduction which we can prepare for you.
 You should allow an extra couple of weeks for this to be organised.

 - As soon as you have flights to Entebbe: Email us your flight to organise your pick up